 There are several ways to perform a tubal ligation.
 One way is through a small incision made below the navel, isolating each Fallopian tube, and blocking them using one of the several methods.
 Methods may include clips or rings, or electrical cauterization, which burns the tubes shut.
 Tubal ligation can also be performed through the vagina by an instrument called a laparoscope (lap -uh-ro-scope).

 As with any surgery, there are some risks of complication and a small failure rate.
 Disadvantages are usually minor and may include mild bleeding right after the operation, the possibility of mild infection within one or two weeks of the operation, and very rarely, reconnection of the tubes, allowing a pregnancy to occur.

-The advantages of sterilization include a safe, permanent protection against pregnancy, little side effects, and little interference with sexual pleasure.
-Reversal of tubal ligation is seldom performed, so it is important to you and your partner to talk it over before making a decision.
+The advantages of sterilization include safe, permanent protection against pregnancy, few side effects, and little interference with sexual pleasure.
+Reversal of tubal ligation is seldom performed, so it is important for you and your partner to talk it over before making a decision.